dylanhayes/dylanhayes.github.io/_posts/2024-03-03-Copilot-Pro-in-Everyday-Life.md

 ---
 layout: post
-title: Copilot Pro for everyday life (Part I)
+title: Copilot Pro in everyday life (Part I)
 ---

 There's a Copilot for everything Microsoft these days.
 This time, we're going to take a look at how to bring Copilot home.